What Is an Assisted Living Facility? An Expert Guide for Families

 - Fewer amenities but more individualized attention

-CCRCs require significant financial commitment:
+CCRCs require a significant financial commitment:

 - Entrance fees averaging about $402,000